ciitrus777/SenseHATos/README.md

 Text may bug out, I can't seem to fix this.

 ## Error codes
-1: Mouse moved out of bounds (the mouse must stay inside of the window)
+1: Mouse moved out of bounds